-- Have healthy, open and ongoing conversations with your partner or potential partner about sex and sexual contact.
+- Have healthy, open, and ongoing conversations with your partner or potential partner about sex and sexual contact.
 Talk about your boundaries and what behaviors you both feel comfortable, and uncomfortable, engaging in. - The next time you hear yourself talking about gender or sex in a derogatory way, stop.
-Speak up when you hear others talk this way-no matter their gender. - Listen to or read the personal story of a survivor of violence. - Make sure you have enthusiastic, affirmative and ongoing consent from your partner.
+Speak up when you hear others talk this way-no matter their gender. - Read or listen to the personal story of a survivor of violence. - Make sure you have enthusiastic, affirmative, and ongoing consent from your partner.
 Consent is a clear and freely given yes, not the absence of a no. - Consent to one act does not mean consent to other acts.
 Communicate and be responsive.
 You must continually get consent for sex.
-If someone seems not okay with what's happening, it is your responsibility to check in. - When you have sex be sure you understand your partner's limits and communicate your own limits clearly. - Don't engage in sexual activities without affirmative consent from your partner. - Most commonly, sexual assault is perpetrated not by a stranger, but by someone the victim knows, typically a date or acquaintance. - People who are incapacitated by alcohol or drugs cannot give consent.
-Signs of incapacitation may include-but are not limited to-throwing up, slurring words, stumbling, or not being able to remember conversations. - Do not pressure others to drink or use drugs and be alert to people pressuring you or others to use. - Alcohol and drugs are often used to create vulnerability to sexual assault.
+If someone seems not okay with what's happening, it is your responsibility to check in. - Understand your partner's limits and communicate your own limits clearly when you have sex.
+Don't engage in sexual activities without affirmative consent from your partner. - Sexual assault is most commonly perpetrated by someone the victim knows such as a date or acquaintance and not by a stranger. - People who are incapacitated by alcohol or drugs cannot give consent.
+Signs of incapacitation may include-but are not limited to: - throwing up - slurring words - stumbling - not being able to remember conversations - Do not pressure others to drink or use drugs and be alert to people pressuring you or others to use. - Alcohol and drugs are often used to create vulnerability to sexual assault.
 Studies of sexual assault incidents show a high correlation between sexual assault perpetration, victimization, and drug/alcohol usage. - Some sex offenders target people by using alcohol as a weapon.
-Get your own drinks; don't let someone continually fill your cup or leave your drink unattended. - Use and encourage others to have a companion or a safe means of getting home, i.e., a trusted friend, taxi. - If an authority figure pressures you to engage in sexual activity tell someone. - Understand that crime victims are never responsible for the behavior of perpetrators. - If you've been sexually assaulted or victimized, tell someone there are resources available to help.
+Get your own drinks; don't let someone continually fill your cup.
+Don't leave your drink unattended. - Use and encourage others to have a companion or a safe means of getting home, i.e., a trusted friend, taxi, or if on-campus, call University Police for an escort at 608-789-9000. - Tell someone if an authority figure pressures you to engage in sexual activity.

+- Understand that crime victims are never responsible for the behavior of perpetrators. - Tell someone if you've been sexually assaulted or victimized there are resources available to help.